svenssonjoel/lispBM/README.md

 7. Compiles for, and runs on Zynq 7000.
 8. Compiles for, and runs on STM32f4.
 9. Compiles for, and runs on NRF52840.
-10. Compiles for, and runs on ESP32.
+10. Compiles for, and runs on ESP32 (ARM - WROOM).
+11. Compiles for, and runs on ESP32C3 (RISC-V).

 ## Experimental
 1. Quasiquotation (needs more testing).